Email FacebookTwitterMenu burgerClose thin

 Here’s how it works:

-• You must take an RMD if the account owner has reached their required beginning date but has not taken a required minimum distribution for the year.
+• You must take an RMD if the account owner has reached their required beginning date but has not taken their RMD for the year.

 • You do not have to take an RMD if the account owner passes away before their required beginning date.

-Here’s an example of how this works.
-Say your father turned 72 in March of 2020, making his required beginning date April 1, 2021.
-He passes away in November 2021 without having taken his RMD for the year.
+For example, say your father turned 73 in February 2024, making his required beginning date April 1, 2025.
+However, he died in November 2024 without taking his RMD for the year.
 In that instance, you would be responsible for taking the distribution as the account beneficiary.

-Now, say your father passed away in March of 2021 instead.
-Since he has not reached his required beginning date, you would not be obligated to take an RMD in the year of death.
+But what if your father passed away in January 2024 at age 72?
+Since he had not reached RMD age yet, you would not be obligated to take an RMD in the year of his death.

-When beneficiaries must take an RMD in the year the account owner dies, the amount is reported on their tax return as income.
-They must pay taxes on it, the same way that the account owner would have had to if they had taken the distribution themselves.
+If an RMD is required in the year of the account owner’s death, the beneficiary must report the amount as taxable income on their tax return.
+They must pay taxes on it just as the original account owner would have, had they taken the distribution.

 rmd in year of death

 If you’re required to take RMDs in the year of death after the account owner passes away, the calculation method is based on the RMD they would have received.
-Following IRS rules, the RMD for any year is determined using this formula:
+Following IRS rules, the RMD for any year is determined by dividing the account balance at the end of the preceding calendar year by a distribution factor listed in one of the IRS’ life expectancy tables.

+Which table is used to calculate an RMD depends on your relation to the deceased.
 The Uniform Lifetime Table is designed for unmarried IRA owners, married IRA owners whose spouses aren’t more than 10 years younger than they are and married owners whose spouses aren’t the sole beneficiaries of their IRAs.
-Table I (Single Life Expectancy) is used when the beneficiary is not the spouse of the IRA owner.
+Table I (Single Life Expectancy) applies to non-spouse beneficiaries.
 Table II (Joint Life and Last Survivor Expectancy) is used for owners whose spouses are more than 10 years younger and the sole beneficiary of the IRA.

-If the account owner named multiple beneficiaries and didn’t take their required minimum distribution, each beneficiary shares responsibility for it.
+If the account owner named multiple beneficiaries and didn’t take their RMD, each beneficiary shares responsibility for the mandatory distribution.
 Beneficiaries can split the account into multiple inherited IRAs, which would allow them to claim their share of the account balance while also shouldering their part of the tax obligation.

-For RMDs in the year following the account owner’s death, distribution calculations will depend on who is the beneficiary of the account.
+For RMDs in the year following the account owner’s death, distribution calculations will depend on the beneficiary of the account.
 Generally, designated beneficiaries will use the IRS Single Life Expectancy Table to figure the distributions.
-This table uses life expectancy and the IRA balance to determine RMDs.
+This table uses life expectancy and the account balance to determine RMDs.

 What If You Don’t Take an RMD in Year of Death?